ShadeLab/BioRxiv_Seed_Microbiome_2020/16S/16Sseedanalysis_pat.md

 ## Analysis of 16S Miseq Data
 Here we used the USEARCH pipeline (v10.0.240_i86linux64) for pre-processing raw sequences data and UPARSE method for OTU clustering (Edgar 2013).
 Additional analyses were conducted using QIIME

+## All analysis results are stored on hpcc:
+"/mnt/research/ShadeLab/WorkingSpace/Bintarti/PatSeedData/newseedtest"

 # Part I: Clustering

 usearch v10.0.240_i86linux64, 16.3Gb RAM, 4 cores